jjmoncus/wink/README.md

 ## Overview

-A banner is a set of crosstabs of survey estimates stitched together, and with significance testing performed column-by-column within each crosstab.
+A banner is a set of crosstabs of survey estimates stitched together, with significance testing performed column-by-column within each crosstab.

 ``` r